Skip to main content

 Add application fields to App

-We need to register the core ibc and transfer Keepers as follows:
+We need to register the core ibc and transfer Keepers.
+To support the use of IBC v2, transferv2 and callbacksv2 must also be registered as follows:

 app.go